 Cut the topping into fillet portions and stack each slice between baking parchment and seal in a container in the freezer.
 Use just at the last minute when needed, grilling just a minute longer.
 It’s one less thing to worry about if you’re entertaining guests!

-Herb-hugging Viennoise Crust for John Dory Fish (or Cod/Hake)
+How to Make a Viennoise Herb Crust for John Dory

 Melt the butter in a saucepan and mix in the breadcrumbs, parmesan and garlic.
 Here I added a tablespoon of dried seaweed (found in Asian supermarkets) but you can add freshly chopped herbs if you prefer.